 A Small Question about Consciousness

 “Even better!” she wrote back.
-“Patrick Frank is coming up from Los Angeles and we could all have dinner.”
+"I'll show you the exhibit and Patrick Frank is coming up from Los Angeles.
+We could all have dinner afterwards!”

-Evidence of Something
+Evidence of Something...

 Sand City Incorporated

-Finding the exhibit at 600 Ortiz Blvd. had been a little tricky, especially since, once I took the exit for Sand City, I figured I’d be able to find the place without worrying about street names.
-I knew the one address I needed and, besides, all of Sand City—as I'd heard—covered only forty acres.
-Had I heard that correctly?
-[It covers a bit more, six tenths of one square mile.]
+Finding the exhibit at 600 Ortiz Blvd. had been a little tricky.
+As I took the exit for Sand City, I figured I’d be able to find the place without worrying about street names.
+All of Sand City, I'd read, covered only forty acres.
+"Impossible," I thought.
+And checking on it, I found its area is well under one square mile.

 ?
 I asked.
 “You mean, Sand City is actually incorporated?”

 What Is Seen?
 What Is Heard?

-What was it about this exhibit that had touched people, had drawn so many to it?
+What was it about the exhibit that had touched people, had drawn so many to it?
 I was reminded of Agnes Martin who wrote, “You have no idea how sensitive people are.”
 Of course, the opposite seems just as true.

-I imagine the Carmel/Monterey area as a place of tourist art.
-But does an echo of Robinson Jeffers and John Steinbeck still resonate?
-Edward Weston?
+I imagine the Carmel/Monterey area as a place for tourist art.
+But could the echo of Robinson Jeffers, Edward Weston and John Steinbeck still resonate there?
 For years, Ansel Adams’ Friends of Photography

 “I didn’t get your name,” the man said, sticking out his hand.